Abigail Savage

-Abigail Savage is an American actress and sound editor.
-She played inmate Gina Murphy on Netflix's Orange Is the New Black, as well as roles in Brian De Palma's Redacted (2007), Lee Daniel's Precious (2009), and on Law & Order SVU.
+Abigail Savage (born June 26, 1977) is an American actress and sound editor.
+She played inmate Gina Murphy on Netflix's Orange Is the New Black, as well as roles in Brian De Palma's Redacted (2007), Lee Daniels's Precious (2009), and on Law & Order SVU.
 As of July 2015, she had twelve acting credits, and seventy-five sound credits including Half Nelson (2006), Inside Job (2010), Mike Birbiglia's Sleepwalk with Me (2012), Supermensch: The Legend of Shep Gordon (2013), as well as all of Ramin Bahrani's feature films.

 Early life and education

-Abigail Savage was born in New York City to Tereze Glück (October 20, 1945 – December 16, 2018), vice president of Citibank for her entire career of over thirty years, and also a fiction writer.
+Abigail Savage was born in New York City to Tereze Glück, vice president of Citibank for her entire career of over thirty years, and also a fiction writer.
 Glück bought a home in 2015 in Cherry Grove, a hamlet on Fire Island, where Savage would stay during her breaks.
 Glück's sister is Nobel laureate poet Louise Glück.
-Her grandmother, Beatrice Glück (December 9, 1909 – May 11, 2011) went to Wellesley College in Massachusetts in a time when it was uncommon for women to attend college, and majored in French.
+Her grandmother, Beatrice Glück went to Wellesley College in Massachusetts in a time when it was uncommon for women to attend college, and majored in French.

 Her father is an audiophile and started her interests in sound technology.
 She would go to his apartment when she was twelve and he would show off his system and classical records, including the turntable for vinyl records.
 He was always upgrading his system.

 Savage was a theatre major and graduated from Williams College, a liberal arts college in Massachusetts, in 1998.

 Career

-When Savage graduated from Williams College, the head of the drama department advised, “Be patient!”, it's the same advice Savage gave to other aspiring women in the acting industry.
-Savage has had several New York City theater roles: Dido, Queen of Carthage at The Ohio Theatre (2001); Demon Baby at The Ohio Theater (2002); Silence at The Ohio Theater (2002); Seven in One Blow or The Brave Little Kid at the Axis Theatre (2004); Hospital 2005 at the Axis Theatre (2005); and a mathematical savant in The Five Hysterical Girls Theorem at The Connelly Theater (2000).
+When Savage graduated from Williams College, the head of the drama department advised, "Be patient!", it's the same advice Savage gave to other aspiring women in the acting industry.
+Savage has had several New York City theater roles: Dido, Queen of Carthage at The Ohio Theatre (2001); Demon Baby at The Ohio Theater (2002); Silence at The Ohio Theater (2002); Seven in One Blow or The Brave Little Kid at the Aladdin Theatre for the Performing Arts (2004); Hospital 2005 at the Aladdin Theatre for the Performing Arts (2005); and a mathematical savant in The Five Hysterical Girls Theorem at The Connelly Theater (2000).

 Savage is a sound designer, and sound editor.
 She got interested in the sound editing industry to support her between acting jobs, and fell in love with the work.
 Her roommate in the summer after college complained of having too many internships, one for a post production sound studio.
 She did sound for the senior production at college so took the position.
 She says that her sound designer work complements her acting as it teaches the importance of consistency in takes, and handling the props the same way each time.
-One of the companies she works for is Dig It Audio a “boutique audio mix and post production house in New York City for film, gaming and television”.
+One of the companies she works for is Dig It Audio a "boutique audio mix and post production house in New York City for film, gaming and television".